 Trees in the border zones are cut down at intervals of 10 to 25 years.
-If trees in the border zone need to be felled, Fingrid aims to arrange a joint felling and sale for the trees.
-It is important to remember that logging close to a transmission line requires special professional skills, and landowners should not do this on their own.
+If trees in the border zone need to be felled, Fingrid arranges a joint felling and sale for the trees.
+It is important to remember that logging close to a transmission line requires special professional skills.

 Forest management in border zones